hexaxsoftwares/houx.js/README.md

 This means widgets can be nexted down the thread as much as you wish, by composing a widget into another that is composed into a larger Component.

 Before a widget can be used in another widget as a tag , it must be registered in the `widgets` object option.
+Many widgets  as possible can be used within the `Header`  widget provided it's registered.
 ***Note:*** During widget registration, be sure it followed the pixel widget naming rules.
 Must not conflict with any built in pixel widgets, must contain atleast one of these characters .